What You Should Know About the A1C Test and Diabetes

 Whether you're navigating medications for a recent diagnosis or are looking to learn more about diabetes prevention, we know it can be a lot to sort through.
 That’s why we’re here to help every step of the way.

 From glucose monitors to test strips to medications, our team of patient care pharmacists at Alto is available to chat whenever questions come up.
-Feel free to reach out any time via text or phone at 1-800-874-5881, or in-app messaging.
+Feel free to reach out any time via in-app secure messaging or phone at 1-800-874-5881.

 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or another qualified health provider with any questions you may have regarding a medical condition.